Healthcare in the Netherlands: Insurance

 The Netherlands has a dual-level system.
 All primary and curative care (i.e. the family doctor service and hospitals and clinics) is financed from private mandatory insurance.
 Long term care for the elderly, the dying, the long term mentally ill etc. is covered by social insurance funded from earmarked taxation under the provisions of the Algemene Wet Bijzondere Ziektekosten, which came into effect in 1968.
-Netherlands and Germany health care triangle chart.

 Private insurance companies are mandated to offer a core universal insurance package for the universal primary curative care, which includes the cost of all prescription medicines, at a fixed price for all.
 The same premium is paid whether young or old, healthy or sick.
 It is illegal in the Netherlands for insurers to refuse an application for health insurance or to impose special conditions (e.g. exclusions, deductibles, co-payments, or refuse to fund doctor-ordered treatments).
 The system is 50% financed from payroll taxes paid by employers to a fund controlled by the Health regulator.
 The government contributes an additional 5% to the regulator's fund.
 The remaining 45% is collected as premiums paid by the insured directly to the insurance company.
 Some employers negotiate bulk deals with health insurers and some even pay the employees' premiums as an employment benefit.
 All insurance companies receive additional funding from the regulator's fund.